jkocsis3/VehicleDetection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 For the sliding window search, I chose to calculate the HOG features of the image once, and then subsample a section of the image.
 I used the bottom portion of the image, starting on the y axis at 400 since this is slightly above the road on the horizon.
-I searched the image at a scale of 1.5 as this seemed to produce the most accurate results.
-I also overlapped each window by 50%.
+I searched the image at scales of 1, 1.25,1.5, 1.8 as this seemed to produce the most accurate results.
+I also overlapped each window by 75%.